kids encyclopedia robot

 2020 presidential election

 Before the January 6, 2021, United States Electoral College vote count, Fischer announced that she would vote to certify the election results.
-Fischer was on Capitol Hill to participate in the count when Trump supporters stormed the U.S. Capitol.
-During the attack, Fischer tweeted that "These rioters have no constitutional right to harm law enforcement and storm our Capitol.
+She was on Capitol Hill to participate in the count when Donald Trump supporters stormed the U.S. Capitol.
+During the attack, Fischer tweeted: "These rioters have no constitutional right to harm law enforcement and storm our Capitol.
 We are a nation of laws, not some banana republic.
 This must end now."

 Personal life

 Fischer and her husband, Bruce, operate a family ranch, Sunny Slope Ranch, near Valentine, Nebraska.
-Their adult sons Adam, Morgan, and Luke own the majority of the stock in the family corporation, while the elder Fischers retain a minority share.
+Their children own most of the stock in the family corporation, while the elder Fischers retain a minority share.
 In 2020, Fischer and her husband moved to Lincoln, Nebraska.

 Electoral history